tylerh111/mimici/CONTRIBUTING.md

 # Contributing

-Thank you for taking the time to contribute to Modal!
+Thank you for taking the time to contribute to mimici!
 All types of contributions are encouraged and valued.
 Please refer to this page for ways to contribute.